-- (a) Storage Length: Left turn lane storage length shall be determined based on traffic volumes using the Leisch nomographs provided in the ITE Guidelines for Major Urban Street Design.
+- (a) Storage Length: Left turn lane storage length shall be determined based on traffic volumes using the Leisch nomographs provided in the ITE "Guidelines for Major Urban Street Design."
 The left turn lane storage length shall not be less than 50 feet.
-Where dual left turn lanes are provided, the lane storage length shall be based on at least 60 percent of the single lane storage length. - \(\(\)(b) Lane Change Taper: Left turn lane change tapers shall be calculated using the equation for bay tapers in Subsection (8). - (8) Speed Change Lanes: Speed change lanes required for transitional access to turning lanes shall be designed according to the design standards provided in the ITE "Guidelines for Major Urban Street Design," as follows: - (a) Bay Tapers: Bay tapers are required for the lane transition from the travel lane into a turn lane.
+Lengthening single left turn lanes to the maximum extent feasible should be exhausted before including dual turn lanes.
+Where dual left turn lanes are provided, the lane storage length shall be based on at least 60 percent of the single lane storage length.
+The left turn lane storage length of any single or dual left turn lanes shall not be less than 80 feet.
+Triple left turn lanes are only allowed with Director approval. - (b) Lane Change Taper: Left turn lane change tapers shall be calculated using the equation for bay tapers in Subsection (8). - (8) Speed Change Lanes: Speed change lanes required for transitional access to turning lanes shall be designed according to the design standards provided in the ITE "Guidelines for Major Urban Street Design," as follows: - (a) Bay Tapers: Bay tapers are required for the lane transition from the travel lane into a turn lane.
 The bay taper length shall be calculated using the following equation:

-L = WS / 3
+L = WS/3